sf-wdi-17/notes/lectures/week-07/_2_tuesday/dusk/README.md

 Do the following:

 - Clone [this app](https://github.com/sf-wdi-17/cookbook_authorization) and cd into it
-- Load the schema and start the server
+- Bundle the gems, load the schema and start the server
 - Check out the app.
 It comes with devise authentication and recipe crudding.
 You need to be logged in to crud recipes
 - Read the [pundit documentation](https://github.com/elabs/pundit) (or at least the parts that are needed to do the following)
 - Make it so that only the creator of a recipe can read, edit, update, and delete it (in the controller)